Dinimar-Fishboi/Professional-README-generator/README.md

 ## Installation

-To install this program; clone this repository to your PC, initialise npm in your new repo (instructions [here](https://docs.npmjs.com/cli/v6/commands/npm-init)), then install the inquirer package (instructions on that [here](https://www.npmjs.com/package/inquirer)).
+To install this program; clone this repository to your PC, navigate to the Develop folder and initialise npm in your new repo (instructions [here](https://docs.npmjs.com/cli/v6/commands/npm-init)), then install the inquirer package (instructions on that [here](https://www.npmjs.com/package/inquirer)).

 ## Usage